 She expects some hospitals may ask women to go home more quickly than normal if they’re healthy.
-“Again, that will be different from area to area, from woman to woman, from hospital to hospital,” she says, recommending expecting mothers to “ask their midwife or their obstetrician for advice that’s really tailor made for them.”
+“Again, that will be different from area to area, from woman to woman, from hospital to hospital,” she says, recommending expecting mothers to “ask their health professionals for advice that’s really tailor made for them.”

 Once I have given birth, what can I do to protect my newborn from the COVID-19 virus?

 The best thing you can do is to keep it simple: stick to just your family and don’t ask for visitors right now.
 “Also make sure that your children (if you have other children) that they’re not with other children.
 Get your family to wash their hands and take good care of themselves,” says Cadée.

 Although it’s a difficult time, Cadée recommends trying to see the positive side of having this time to bond as a family.
 “Sometimes it can be very busy for young mothers and fathers to have so many visitors.
 Enjoy the quietness of your [immediate] family together for this time.
 It’s quite special to be able to bond with your baby alone, discover that new human being and enjoy that.”